zxc916684603/ecs/intl.en-US/User Guide/Images/Open source tools/Use Packer to create a custom image.md

 cn-beijing: m-2ze12578be1oa4ovs6r9
 ```

-## Next steps {#section_chp_qdv_ydb .section}
+## What to do next {#section_chp_qdv_ydb .section}

 Use this custom image to create an ECS instance.
-For more information, see [Create an instance from a custom image](reseller.en-US/User Guide/Instances/Create an instance/Create an instance from a custom image.md#).
+For more information, see [create an instance from a custom image](reseller.en-US/User Guide/Instances/Create an instance/Create an instance from a custom image.md#).

 ## References {#section_ntx_rdv_ydb .section}

 -   For more information, visit [packer-provider](https://github.com/alibaba/packer-provider) , the Packer repository of Alibaba Cloud Github.
--   See the [Packer Official Documents](https://www.packer.io/docs/index.html) to learn more about how to use Packer.
+-   See the [Packer official documents](https://www.packer.io/docs/index.html) to learn more about how to use Packer.